-We are actively exploring innovative solutions, including fleet This AMP outlines our network, management practices, and the the MainPower electricity distribution network.
+We are actively exploring innovative solutions, including fleet electrification, enabling distributed generation, and smart technology.
+This AMP outlines our network, management practices, and the foundational assumptions that guide us as responsible custodians of the MainPower electricity distribution network.

 Our plan details how we will invest prudently in our electricity distribution network and related services over the next decade, enhancing the delivery of safe, reliable, and sustainable low-carbon energy.
 Ultimately, our goal is to power our communities while delivering value to the people who own us.